RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Appeals from decisions of the Federal Magistrates Court in non-family law matters
     - Appeals from state Supreme Courts exercising federal jurisdiction,
   - Section 32 of the Federal Court Act (Cth)
-    - ‘Associated jurisdiction’—matters
+    - 'Associated jurisdiction'—matters
-  - the matters arise out of the same facts, or are ‘within the scope of one controversy’ and therefore ‘within the ambit of a matter’, and must be genuine—that is, fairly raised on the facts.
+  - the matters arise out of the same facts, or are 'within the scope of one controversy' and therefore 'within the ambit of a matter', and must be genuine—that is, fairly raised on the facts.
 - Federal Circuit Court of Australia
   - Commonwealth Parliament at the end of 1999,
   - entirely civil.